Have you ever considered that one of your biggest problems might be your own brain?

 But it is also your only friend.

-The gravest sin against reason – and, by extension, the greatest bastion of cognitive lies, biases and distortions – is unfalsifiable thinking.
+The gravest sin against reason – and all that is good and holy – is unfalsifiable thinking.
 To say that someone’s belief is “unfalsifiable” is to say that there is nothing, not even in principle, that can ever change their mind (in science, to say this to someone is an insult infinitely more devastating than merely saying that they’re wrong).6

 But the first dogmatic pseudoscientist to combat is the one inside yourself.
 This pseudoscientist is the one who insists not only on negative thought spirals or on putting you down, they also insist on dismissing or disqualifying any and all evidence to the contrary.
 Your colleague says something positive about your work; the pseudoscientist says they’re just trying to be nice.
 You get a promotion; the pseudoscientist says it’s a fluke.